Terms and Conditions

 - 5.7 For supply only orders, the customer should not arrange or commence any erection service privately until they have received their product and have fully checked that their product is both complete and sound.

 - 5.8 The Company' will not bear any abortive costs arising from 'The Customer' or their privately employed labour, due to the failure of 'The Customer' to check the product as defined in 5.7, or while awaiting receipt of any missing or replacement parts.

 - 5.9 See section 12.3 regarding personal injury.

-- 6.1 'The Customer' shall inspect the goods and notify 'The Company' within seven days after the day of receipt of any shortages or damage to the said goods.
+- 6.1 'The Customer' shall inspect the goods and notify 'The Company' within thirty days after the day of receipt of any shortages or damage to the said goods.

 - 6.2 Shortage or damage should be reported with detail, either in writing to 'The Company' address, by email to [email protected] or by telephone.
 Pictures may be requested.